-Northwestern Memorial Hospital (NMH) is the only hospital in Illinois on the US News and World Report Best Hospitals 2015-2016 Honor Roll.
-This year’s Honor Roll highlights just 15 hospitals, of which NMH ranks 11th nationwide for its breadth and depth of clinical excellence.
-Northwestern Memorial is recognized in the Best Hospitals ranking for outstanding performance in 13 of the 16 ranked specialties, including cancer, cardiology and heart surgery, diabetes and endocrinology, ear, nose and throat, gastroenterology and GI surgery, geriatrics, gynecology, nephrology, neurology and neurosurgery, orthopaedics, pulmonology, rheumatology, and urology.
+Northwestern Memorial Hospital (NMH) is the only hospital in Illinois on the US News & World Report Best Hospitals 2017-2018 Honor Roll.
+This year’s Honor Roll highlights just 20 hospitals, of which NMH ranks 13th nationwide for its breadth and depth of clinical excellence.
+Northwestern Memorial is recognized in the Best Hospitals ranking for outstanding performance in 11 of the 16 ranked specialties, including cancer, cardiology and heart surgery, diabetes and endocrinology, ear, nose and throat, gastroenterology and GI surgery, geriatrics, gynecology, nephrology, neurology and neurosurgery, and opthalmology.

-NMH is the second largest provider of charity care in Illinois.
-In 2013, Northwestern provided $419.8 million in charity care, unreimbursed care, research, education, and community benefit.
+Northwestern Medicine is the second largest provider of charity care in Illinois.
+In 2016, Northwestern Medicine provided $747.4 million in charity care, unreimbursed care, research, education, and community benefit.
 Northwestern Memorial Hospital’s patient- and community-driven mission has led to the development of partnerships and initiatives designed to have a measurable, positive impact on the health of medically underserved residents in our communities.

 Prentice Women’s Hospital at Northwestern Memorial opened in October 2007, when it moved from its original facility to a new, one-million square foot state-of-the-art hospital dedicated to providing care for the unique needs of women through all stages of life.
 With 328 licensed beds, care at Prentice extends beyond obstetrics and gynecology, to women’s heart health, neurology, bone care, and mental health care.
 In partnership with the Northwestern Feinberg School of Medicine, the Women’s Health Research Institute at Prentice plays a critical role in research and health policy advocacy at institutional, state, and federal levels.

 Northwestern EM residents have two rotations at Prentice in their second year: obstetrics/gynecology and the Neonatal ICU.
 Prentice facilitates 13,600 deliveries per year, making it the largest birthing center in the Midwest and among the top five birthing centers in the nation by volume of births.
-The Renee Schine Crown Neonatal Intensive Care Unit contains 86 Level III bassinets, making it one of the largest NICUs in the country.
+The Renee Schine Crown Neonatal Intensive Care Unit provides for an estimated 1,600 premature or seriously ill newborns each year, making it one of the largest NICUs in the country.
 Northwestern’s commitment to providing quality care to all patients regardless of their ability to pay extends to Prentice Women’s Hospital; annually, nearly 30% of infant care provided in the NICU is reimbursed by Medicaid or provided as free care.

 In June 2012, after 130 years in the Lincoln Park neighborhood, Children’s Memorial Hospital moved to the Northwestern downtown campus and became the Ann & Robert H. Lurie Children’s Hospital of Chicago (LCH).
 Though the name is new, the relationship between Children’s and the Northwestern Feinberg School of Medicine spans over 60 years.
-LCH is one of only 13 pediatric hospitals in the US to earn 2015-2016 Honor Roll designation by US News and World Report.
-Overall, US News and World Report ranks Lurie the 11th best children’s hospital in the nation.
+LCH is one of only 10 pediatric hospitals in the US to earn 2017-2018 Honor Roll designation by US News & World Report.
+Overall, US News & World Report ranks Lurie the 7th best children’s hospital in the nation.

 Northwestern EM residents rotate in the trauma unit at Cook County once during their second year and again during their fourth year.
 The trauma unit/trauma ICU at Cook County was the first in the country and is one of the busiest in the US.
 The role of second year residents on the rotation is that of a junior on the service; senior residents act as the team leader for the 24-hour call day.
 In this role, senior residents have the same responsibility as the senior County residents on their call days - leading resuscitations and supervising all care within the unit.
 At Stroger, trauma patients are seen in a separate trauma unit, not in the regular ED.
 This patient care model is different than that of Northwestern Memorial, where trauma patients must be managed at the same time as all other patients on the trauma half of the main ED.
 This contrast in care models provides for outstanding, comprehensive trauma education for our residents.